Existence and geometry of Hermitian metrics with constant second scalar curvature

 \section{Abstract}

-We study Hermitian metrics with constant second scalar curvature on compact manifolds.
-We first consider a Yamabe-type problem for the second Bismut scalar curvature under a natural topological condition, and then analyze elliptic equations arising from constant second Chern scalar curvature within a fixed Hermitian conformal class and derive geometric consequences.
-Finally, under an Einstein-type condition on the second Chern curvature, a pluriclosed Gauduchon Hermitian metric has constant second Chern scalar curvature, which in certain cases further implies the existence of a K\"ahler--Einstein metric.
+We study Hermitian metrics with constant second scalar curvature on compact complex manifolds.
+We first consider a Yamabe-type problem for the second Bismut scalar curvature within balanced Hermitian conformal classes, and then analyze elliptic equations arising from constant second Chern scalar curvature within a fixed Hermitian conformal class and derive geometric consequences.
+Finally, under an Einstein-type condition involving the third and fourth Chern--Ricci curvatures, a pluriclosed Gauduchon Hermitian metric has constant second Chern scalar curvature, which in certain cases further implies the existence of a K\"ahler--Einstein metric.

 {\it Keywords}: constant second scalar curvature; compact Hermitian manifolds; Bismut connection; Chern connection.

 {\it 2020 Mathematics Subject Classification}: 53C55; 53C21.